 Hard, withdrawn city cop Jim Wilson roughs up one too many suspects and is sent upstate to help investigate the murder of a young girl in the winter countryside.
 There he meets Mary Malden, whom he finds attractive and independent.
 However, Mary's brother is chief suspect in the killing.
 And Mary herself is blind.
-Written by

 Jeremy Perkins <email@example.com>